Mary R. Dawson Grant

 HOW TO APPLY

-1) A SINGLE pdf file that includes the following items in the order listed below
+1) A single PDF that includes the following items in the order listed below:

 • Detailed description of dissertation research project (three pages, single-spaced maximum).
 Include the hypotheses you aim to test and proposed methods, the intellectual merit of the proposed research and its broader relevance to advancing the field of Vertebrate Paleontology, and a brief outline of organization of the research, the timetable and logistics of your proposed project.
 Proposals that exceed the page limit will be automatically rejected.

-4) Arrange to have 2 letters of support (with full contact information for the senders) sent to SVPawards@vertpaleo.org.
-One must be from your dissertation advisor, and must include a statement that the applicant has been admitted to candidacy for a PhD (or equivalent).
+3) Arrange to have 2 letters of support (with full contact information for the senders) emailed to the SVP Business Office.
+One must be from your dissertation advisor and must include a statement that the applicant has been admitted to candidacy for a PhD (or equivalent).
+These should be emailed to the SVP Business Office by the supporters (not submitted with the application form) as per the instructions indicated in the online application form.

 FOR SUCCESSFUL STRUCTURE AND CONTENT OF APPLICATIONS